 TOTAL ANNUAL REMUNERATION : for overseas contracted teachers is calculated on Salary Scale A3 whereby points are awarded for i) “Qualifications” (10 for a qualified teacher - B.Ed. or PGCE), ii) “Years of Teaching Experience” up to a maximum of 12 years / points and iii) “Level of Responsibility” (e.g. Coordinator) with a minimum of 6 up to a maximum of 15.
 Some additional points are available for contributions to the House system, MUN, Accreditation Committees, etc. Hence most “salaries” fall into the range of $ 38,376.00 per year (20 points) up to $ 50,688.30 per year (42 points).

 V) Before arriving in Costa Rica to start work in the school, it is essential that a teacher obtains NEW (recently issued) copies of their Birth (and Marriage?)
 Certificate and Police Record Check and these must be legalised under the Apostille system (except Canada).
 Teachers presently working overseas MAY need to return “home” to complete these procedures (or at least initiate the process and arrange for the completed documents to be sent on to Costa Rica).

-VI) A combination of restrictions imposed upon us by the nature of the IOM programme through which we contract teachers, the lack of Costa Rican Consulates around the world and Costa Rican Immigration Laws themselves make it extremely difficult, in some cases impossible, to obtain residence status and work permits for citizens from many countries in Eastern Europe, Asia and Africa.
+VI) A combination of restrictions imposed upon us by the nature of the IOM programme through which we contract teachers, the lack of Costa Rican Consulates around the world and Costa Rican Immigration Laws themselves make it extremely difficult, in many cases impossible, to obtain residence status and work permits for citizens from many countries in Eastern Europe, Asia and Africa.